sdrendall/readme_test/README.md

 The format of the response field is specific to individual endpoints, and can be found with their corresponding documentation.

+---
+---
 ### Offers

-API endpoint corresponding to job offers
+API endpoints corresponding to job offers.

+---
 #### `/v1/offers`
 **GET** :: Retrieves all offers corresponding to the user's `group_id`